Thomas Brugge, 5th Baron Chandos

 Thomas Brugge, de jure 5th Baron Chandos (1427 - 30 January 1493), was an English peer.

 Origins

 Thomas Brugge was born in Coberley, Gloucestershire, England son of Giles Brugge, 4th Baron Chandos and Catherine Clifford, daughter of James Clifford of Frampton-on-Severn, Gloucestershire and widow of Anselm Guise.
+Brugge's great-grandmother, Isabel, was the daughter of Sir Piers Grandison.

 Career

 Brugge was Knight of the Shire (MP) for Gloucestershire in 1460 and for Herefordshire in 1472.
 He succeeded to the title of 5th Lord Chandos on 13 April 1467, de jure, on the death of his father.

 Marriages and family

 Brugge's first marriage was to Margaret Banaster, from which there was no issue.
 He remarried in 1458 to Florence, the daughter of William Darrell of Littlecote House in Wiltshire by his wife, Elizabeth, the daughter of Thomas Calston.
 Thomas and Florence had at least eight children: